mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   +<span style={visuallyHidden}>Create a user</span>
   ```

 - The following `classes` and style overrides keys were removed: "colorInherit", "colorPrimary", "colorSecondary", "colorTextPrimary", "colorTextSecondary", "colorError", "displayInline" and "displayBlock".
   These props are now considered part of the system, not on the `Typography` component itself.
   If you still wish to add overrides for them, you can use the `theme.components.MuiTypography.variants` options.
-For example
+  For example:

   ```diff
   const theme = createTheme({